Nek5000/NekDoc/source/quickstart.rst

 .. topic:: /bin

    Contains scripts for running nek5000 and manipulating its output, and binaries for the tools.
-This directory should be added to your environment `PATH <https://opensource.com/article/17/6/set-path-linux>`__.
+This directory should be added to your environment PATH (see :ref:`below<sec:PATH>`).

 .. topic:: /tools